Characterisation of planar Brownian multiplicative chaos: Introduction and main results

 with the convention that $L_{x,\eps}=0$ if the disc $D(x,\eps)$ is not fully included in $U$. \cite[Proposition 1.1]{jegoGMC} shows that these local times are well-defined for all $x \in U$ and $\eps >0$ simultaneously.
 For all parameter values $a \in (0,2)$ measuring the thickness level, we can thus define the random measure

-\cite{jegoGMC} shows that for all $a \in (0,2)$ and under $\prob_{x_0,z}^U$, the previous measure converges as $\eps \to 0$ to a nondegenerate random measure $\Mc^{U,a}_{x_0,z}$, our object of interest.
+\cite{jegoGMC} shows that for all $a \in (0,2)$ and under $\prob_{x_0,z}^U$, the previous measure converges in probability (relatively to the weak convergence) as $\eps \to 0$ to a nondegenerate random measure $\Mc^{U,a}_{x_0,z}$, our object of interest.
 Let us point out that this measure can also be constructed by exponentiating the square root of the local times $L_{x,\eps}$, justifying the name ``Brownian multiplicative chaos''.
 This random measure is conformally covariant and, almost surely, it is nondegenerate, supported on the set of thick points of Brownian motion and its carrying dimension equals $2-a$ (see e.g. \cite[Corollary 1.4]{jegoGMC}).

 \paragraph*{Extension}

 In this paper, a crucial new idea will be to consider the ``multipoint'' analogue of this measure.
 We will denote by $\Sc$ the collection of sets

 where $r \geq 1$, for all $i=1 \dots r$, $D_i$ is a nice domain, $x_i \in D_i$, $z_i \in \partial D_i$ is a nice boundary point, and the $z_i$'s are pairwise distinct points (i.e. $z_i \neq z_j$ for all $i \neq j$).
 If $\Dc\Xc\Zc \in \Sc$, we will (with some abuse of notations) see the set $\Dc\Xc\Zc$ as a triplet $\Dc, \Xc, \Zc$ of domains, starting points and exit points.
 We will for instance write ``$D \in \Dc$'' when we mean that we pick a domain that occurs in $\Dc\Xc\Zc$.
 Similarly, we will write $\Dc\Xc$ when we forget about the exit points.